Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

 Then

 \end{theorem}

 Clearly one can see that Theorem \ref{Hussainparabola} is not as general as the convergence part of the GBSP for Hausdorff measure.
 It is desirable to drop the condition \eqref{zzz}.
-As an intermediate step, we introduce alternative conditions, on the approximation function $\Psi$ and the dimension function $g$, which allow the conclusion in \eqref{conresult}.
-Our first result deals with a special class of approximation functions of fast decay.
+As an intermediate step, we introduce alternative conditions, on the approximating function $\Psi$ and the dimension function $g$, which allow the conclusion in \eqref{conresult}.
+Our first result deals with a special class of approximating functions of fast decay.